A specialist counselling service for anyone whose life is affected by their own or someone else’s drug and alcohol use.

 We will work with you and support you through this process, explore why it's become a problem and also ways to make changes for the better that suit you.

-All of our counsellors are experienced are in counselling anyone who wants to change or address their alcohol/drug use.
+All our counsellors are experienced in counselling anyone who wants to change or address their alcohol/drug use.

 How we can help you

 If your alcohol consumption is excessive or getting out of hand.

 If alcohol or drugs are starting to take control of your life, or affecting your relationships.

 If you want to cut back your drinking to healthier levels.